clehner/ledger-scripts/README.md

 A collection of scripts for helping to organize one's finances using [ledger](ledger-cli.org), with a focus on crypto-currencies.
+They are implemented variously in Shell, Awk, and Perl.

 © 2013-2016 Charles Lehner, [MIT License](http://cel.mit-license.org/)